APTEKA

 made.
 I felt by accident, we traveled back in time to an ancient world

 where strangers would kindly help each other.
+On

 the way to this unknown sugar beets factory, Vlad and Sasha were